 Let Us Handle the Legal WorkYou have a job.
 You have kids to think about.
 If you are in a divorce or custody dispute, our experience can take the worry out of the the legal issues.
 From the moment you start the process, to the time the court order is entered, we can file the paperwork, represent you in court, and give you legal guidance every step of the way.
 We are divorce lawyers in Scottsdale, Mesa and Gilbert.
 Let us be part of your team.

-At Hawkins and Hawkins, our lawyers serve clients with family law, divorce, legal separation, custody, legal decision-making, child support, relocation, and domestic violence matters in Mesa, Gilbert, Chandler and Phoenix, Arizona.
-We provide legal advice and help, divorce mediation, and divorce representation.
-Mark W. Hawkins is a family law attorney available to speak to civic or religious organizations on family law topics.
-Mr. Hawkins speaks Spanish and has appeared on TV Channel 33; he has also participated in Lawyers on Call on Channel 12.
+Our lawyers serve clients with family law, divorce, legal separation, custody, legal decision-making, child support, relocation, and domestic violence matters in Scottsdale, Mesa, Gilbert, Chandler and Phoenix, Arizona.
+We provide legal advice, divorce mediation, and divorce representation.

 DIVORCE OR DISSOLUTION OF MARRIAGE